ASkeTizy/rsschool-cv/cv.md

 ## **About me**

-Proactive ingeneer programmer interested in grow as web developer.I am an excellent team workerand very willing to learn and develop new skills.
+Proactive ingeneer programmer interested in grow as web developer.I am an excellent team worker and very willing to learn and develop new skills.
 ## **Skills**

 * Java